 Can I register or vote in-person at the embassy or consulate?

 There are no provisions for in-person voting or on-site registration at U.S. embassies or consulates.
 U.S. embassy and consular officials can assist U.S. citizens in completing the Voter Registration/Absentee Ballot Request form or other election materials for their State, witness election materials (if required), and provide other absentee voting information.

 Can I submit my ballot at the Embassy?

-Most states allow you to return your completed ballot by email or fax.
-If your state requires you to return paper voting forms or ballots to local election officials, you can do so free of charge at U.S. Embassy Kuwait.
-The Consular Section’s American Citizen Services Unit can help facilitate voting overseas by accepting absentee ballots and mailing them to local election officials in the United States.
-Please email us at VoteKuwait@state.gov to set up an appointment to drop off any voting-related documents.
+Most states allow you to return your completed ballot electronically.
+If your state requires you to return paper voting forms or ballots to local election officials by mail, you may drop your voting-related materials at the Embassy between Sunday through Wednesday from 1:00pm to 2:30pm.
+Please email us at VoteKuwait@state.gov if you are unable to drop off voting-related materials during this time.